 India-US Relations – Trade And Economic Relations

-Trade and economic partnership between the US and India has been a key component of the bilateral relationship.
+Trade and economic partnership between the US and India have been a key component of the bilateral relationship.
 A new US Financial and Economic Partnership to strengthen bilateral engagement on macroeconomic, financial, and investment-related issues was launched in New Delhi in April 2010 by the Finance Minister Mr.Pranab Mukherjee and US Treasury Secretary Timothy Geithner.
 The Second Meeting of India- US Financial and Economic Partnership was held in Washington D.C in June 2011.
 The India-US Trade Policy Forum (TPF) was established in July 2005 to discuss issues related to trade.
 The last and seventh meeting of the TPF took place in Washington DC from September 21- 22, 2010.

 An Agreement on Framework for Cooperation on Trade and Investment was signed during the visit of Minister for Commerce & Industry, Mr. Anand Sharma to the USA in March 2010.
 As part of the Economic Dialogue, a separate Commercial Dialogue has been set up to cover: